sian-wusidi/largescaleuavdataset/README.md

 - surface normals (float, shape: [270, 480, 3])
 - edges (binary, shape: [270, 480])
 - semantics (integer, shape: [270, 480]) with class labels: 1 - wall, 2 - flat roof, 3 - tilted roof, 4 - complicated roof, 5 - ground, 0 - unclassified
+_The compressed npy has been saved.
+Use data.f.arr_0 to unzip the data.

 6-DOF parameters are attached, including coordinates (ETRS UTM coordinates + DHHN92 absolute height above sea level), pan and tilt.
 No rolling was considered for simulation.